 The Governing Board is recommended to adopt the policy, as a fair and comprehensive approach to leave of absence, and to ensure that any previous document is withdrawn.
-It is important to ensure that all staff are aware of, and have easy access to the procedure.
-If Governing Boards wish to adopt an alternative procedure or make amendments to the LA recommend document, it will be necessary to conduct their own consultation with staff and recognised trade unions/professional associations.
+It is important to ensure that all staff are aware of and have easy access to the procedure.

+The Governing Board of any school wishing or intending to adopt an alternative procedure or make amendments to the LA recommend document must conduct its own formal consultations.

 Governors will be aware that in making decisions on requests for discretionary leave of absence, there is a careful balance to be found between recognising exceptional circumstances and treating all employees equitably.
-Should you have any queries or need advice in the implementation of the procedure please do not hesitate to contact the Children's Services HR Advice and Guidance Service on 01629 535834.
+Should you have any queries or need advice in the implementation of the procedure please do not hesitate to contact the Schools HR Advisory Team on schools.hradvisory@derbyshire.gov.uk

-Yours sincerely

-Chanche LEbite-Topay

-Charlotte Webster-Topley Snr HR Consultant

-DERBYSHIRE LA

-AUTHORISED LEAVE OF ABSENCE AND FLEXIBLE WORKING

-SWANWICK SCHOOL & SPORTS COLLEGE

-AUTHORISED LEAVE OF ABSENCE

-CONTENTS

-Page Number
+Contents

-1. Introduction and Scope 5
+- 1. Introduction and Scope - 2.
+Purpose

-2. Statutory Leave 5
+3. Statutory Leave

-2.1 Public Duties 5
+- Public Duties

-2.2 Maternity, Paternity, Adoption, Parental and Fostering Leave are now covered in the Maternity, Paternity, Parental and Adoption Leave Schemes document 7
+- Maternity, Paternity, Adoption, Parental and Fostering Leave are now covered in the Maternity, Paternity, Parental and Adoption Leave Schemes document.

-2.3 Annual Leave 7
+- Annual Leave

-2.4 Flexitime 7
+- Flexitime

-2.5 Sick Leave is covered in the Management of Sickness Absence procedure 7
+- Sick Leave is covered in the Management of Sickness Absence procedure.

+- Disability leave

+- Carers Leave

+- Carers Leave application form.

-2.6 TOIL 7
+- TOIL

-3 Discretionary Leave of Absence 8
+4. Discretionary Leave of Absence

-Requests for Leave of Absence 14

-Discretionary Leave of Absence application form 16
+- Requests for Leave of Absence - Discretionary Leave of Absence application form

-4 Flexible Working 17
+5. Flexible Working

-Appendix 1 - Applying to Work Flexibly 18
+- Applying to Work Flexibly

-Flexible Working Options 20
+- Flexible Working Options

-Flexible working application form 21
+- Flexible working application form

-5 Appendix 2 - Career Break Scheme 22
+6. Career Break Scheme

-Career Break Application form 24
+• Career Break Application form

-1. INTRODUCTION AND SCOPE
+1. Introduction and Scope

 All employees within schools have a basic entitlement to leave of absence within their contracts of employment.
 These basic entitlements are detailed within their contracts of employment and are supplemented by jointly agreed local arrangements.
 Subject to both local and national conditions of service, the granting and authorisation of leave is a matter to be determined by the Governing Board.
 At the commencement of the Autumn Term the Governing Board needs to determine or confirm the level of delegation to the Headteacher in relation to requests for leave of absence.
-(See Requests for Leave of Absence, page 10)
+(See Requests for Leave of Absence)